 On August 31, 2017 a federal court formally struck down the Obama Administration’s 2016 attempt at new regulations.
 On November 22, 2016, a federal judge in Texas imposed a nationwide injunction halting implementation of the Obama Administration’s overtime regulations that were due to take effect on December 1, 2016, as reported in a League news update.
-The rule that had been set to go into effect would have raised the threshold for overtime compensation from $455 a week ($23,660 for a full-year worker) to $913 a week ($47,476 for a full-year worker).
+The rule that had been set to go into effect would have raised the threshold for overtime compensation from $455 per week ($23,660 for a full-year worker) to $913 per week ($47,476 for a full-year worker).

 - Department of Labor General Overtime Resources